zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   (possibly based on incoming RTCP reports), originating from SSRCs controlled by the gateway.

-* Handling SSRC collision resolution in each application's RTP sessions.
+* Handling SSRC collision resolution in each application\'s RTP sessions.

 * Signalling, choosing and policing appropriate bit-rates for